 Policies that foster intergenerational mobility may incentivize human capital investments and productive effort.

-Youth communities (school and neighbors) seem to play a limited role in determining inequality in the long term, but the evidence is not conclusive.
+Youth communities (school and neighbors) play a role in determining inequality mostly in the short term.

 Even if a large part of intergenerational transmission of income is due to genetic factors, policies may still have an effect in reducing inequality.

-Income differences reflect individual effort, and redistributive policies could curb individual incentives.
+Income differences reflect individual efforts and redistributive policies could curb individual incentives.

-Growing income inequality may increase social segmentation and reduce equality of opportunity.
+Growing income inequality may increase social segmentation and reduce equality of opportunities.